 Dr Rohitash Chandra is a Senior Lecturer in Data Science at the UNSW School of Mathematics and Statistics.
 He leads a program of research encircling methodologies and applications of artificial intelligence.
-The methodologies include Bayesian deep learning, neuro-evolution, ensemble learning, and data augmentation.
+The methodologies include Bayesian deep learning, neuroevolution, ensemble learning, and data augmentation.
 The applications include climate extremes, geoscientific models, mineral exploration, biomedicine, and COVID-19 where the focus has been drug selection, infection forecasting, and social media-based language modelling.
 Dr Chandra has also pioneered the area of language models for studying ancient religious-philosophical texts.
-Dr Chandra has developed novel methods for machine learning inspired by neural systems and learning behaviour that include transfer and multi-task learning, with the goal of modular deep learning.
-Dr Chandra used machine learning and remote sensing for mineral exploration, and is currently focusing on critical metals.
-He has been using machine learning for climate extremes and currently developing a model for decadal forecasts of high category cyclones.
+Dr Chandra used machine learning and remote sensing for mineral exploration and is currently focusing on critical metals.
+He has been using machine learning for climate extremes and currently developing a model for decadal forecasts of high-category cyclones.

 Dr Chandra is the Data Theme Lead of the Australian Research Council (ARC ITTC) Training Centre for Data Analytics in Minerals and Resources (2020-2025).
-Dr Chandra is one of the Chief Investigators of the NHMRC Medical Research Future Fund (2021-2022) project on the use of machine learning for COVID-19 drug repurposing.
+Dr Chandra has been one of the Chief Investigators of the NHMRC Medical Research Future Fund (2021-2022) project on the use of machine learning for COVID-19 drug repurposing.
 Apart from science, Dr Chandra takes a lot of interest in literature and humanities and has edited and published poetry collections.
 Dr Chandra is a strong advocate of human rights and diversity and is a UNSW Cultural Diversity Champion (2021-2023).

-Prior to joining UNSW, Dr Chandra held Sydney Research Fellowship at the University of Sydney (2017 - 2019).
-Prior to this, he has taken roles as Research Fellow in Machine Learning at Rolls Royce @Corp Lab, Nanyang Technological University, Singapore; Postdoctoral Research Fellow in Bioinformatics at Victoria University of Wellington (January to June 2012), and Lecturer in Computing Science at the University of the South Pacific (2013- 2015).
-Dr Chandra is originally from Fiji with a Girmit Indian heritage.
+Prior to joining UNSW, Dr Chandra held a Chancellor's Research Fellowship at the University of Sydney (2017 - 2019).
+Prior to this, he has taken roles as a Research Fellow in Machine Learning at Rolls Royce @Corp Lab, Nanyang Technological University, Singapore; Postdoctoral Research Fellow in Bioinformatics at Victoria University of Wellington (January to June 2012), and Lecturer in Computing Science at the University of the South Pacific (2013- 2015).
+Dr. Chandra is originally from Fiji (Nausori) and has a Girmit Indian heritage.